EQ15T/optical_qrc/README.md

 The generated figures are saved in the ```figures``` and raw dataframes in ```results```.

+## Results

+The result of running the code on github's CI servers can be found [here](https://github.com/roseopicta/optical_qrc/tree/results).

 ## Code organization

 A large part of the code in ```qrc``` can be used, and extended, as a simple library for simulating (quantum) reservoir computing protocols: